 - To assess the value of a target property.

 - To find more opportunities similar to one that’s already been uncovered.

-Real estate comps are generated by machine learning technologies that access and examine layers of property data to find properties of similar value to that of the subject property.
+Real estate comps are generated by machine learning technologies that access and examine layers of property and sales data to find properties of similar value to that of the subject property.

 Why use real estate comps?

 Real estate comps are a great way to ensure that you’re making sound professional commercial real estate decisions.